Articles | Lung Cancer

 Our team takes a collaborative approach.
 Our surgeons, medical oncologists, and radiation oncologists collaborate closely, sharing their expertise to determine your optimal lung cancer treatment strategy.
 Additionally, we involve you in decision-making, ensuring the plan aligns with your needs and preferences.

 Beyond initial treatment, we provide close follow-up care.
 This ensures we can promptly address any potential recurrence.
-If the cancer returns, we offer access to the latest treatment options to give you the best chance of successful management.
+If the cancer returns, we offer access to the latest small cell lung surgery options to give you the optimal chance of successful management.

 DISCLAIMER: The information provided on this website is for general informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 The use of this website does not create a doctor-patient relationship and no medical advice should be inferred or assumed.
 It is the user’s sole responsibility to seek the advice of their healthcare professionals for any medical concerns they may have and the user should not disregard, or delay, prompt medical advice for any such condition.